MicrosoftDocs/WSL/WSL/tutorials/gui-apps.md

 > [!NOTE]
 > Support for GUI apps on WSL does not provide a full desktop experience.
 It relies on Windows desktop, so installing desktop-focused tools or apps may not be supported.
 To request additional support, you can file an issue in the [WSLg repo on GitHub](https://github.com/microsoft/wslg/issues).

-this looks like a desktop-focused tool, so I'm thinking that you're right that this is just an unsupported app-type.
-I'll file a request on the WSLg repo to get support for this tool.

 ### Update the packages in your distribution

 ```bash